-Bowls should be cleaned after every meal, counters and utensils should be sanitized, and any surface or container that touched the food should be disinfected.
-Disinfecting makes us think of chemicals, but there are natural solutions to eliminate bacteria that are safe for you and your pets.
+Bowls should be cleaned after every meal, counters and utensils should be sanitized, and any surface or container that touches the food should be disinfected.
+Disinfecting makes us think of chemicals, but there are natural, pet-safe solutions to eliminate bacteria.

 Vinegar is nature's secret disinfectant.
 Use vinegar to clean surfaces, floors, bowls, and anything else used in raw feeding.
 Don't use full-strength vinegar, as that would be overpowering.
 Instead, use a vinegar and water dilution.
 10-15% vinegar to water is suitable for cleaning, and the smell will dissipate quickly.

 Making the switch to raw dog food is different for every dog.
-Some easily swap from one diet to the next with no negative effects, while others need a slower and softer transition.
+Some easily swap from one diet to the next with no adverse effects, while others need a slower and softer transition.